concord-consortium/biologica/rfc.md

 * haploidCells
   These are four cells which become the gamete cells, but here we specify which chromatid ends up in each cell, rather than their actual alleles.
-We need to specify chromatids beause the actual alleles may be identical, but we still want to know which one came from which parent.
+We need to specify chromatids because the actual alleles may be identical, but we still want to know which one came from which parent.
 * gametes
   The genotype of each gamete.
 This is redundant and can be deduced from the above, but it